Back to home

 Optimize prompt OFF (chat)Goal is fuzzy; you need ideas or strategyOpen conversation—mood boards in words, audience angles, hook ideas

 Think of chat as discovery and optimization as production.
-Most strong outputs use both.
+Most strong outputs use both—a pattern teams call dual-pass prompting: clarify in chat, lock structure in optimize, then generate.

 What the Optimizer Actually Changes